glblcd/material/intro-to-global-code/PITCHME.md

 ## Plan
 All kinds of other cool stuff!
 * We're *really* good at this
-* who's used git? heroku?
+* who's used git?
+Render?
+Raspberry Pi ?
+Arduinos ?
 * cool projects
 * FUN!